Why you need a content strategy framework

 Pillar page and topic clusters

-One of the ways to deliver search engine optimisation (SEO) success is to develop strategic content 'clusters' around a central topic.
+One way to deliver search engine optimisation (SEO) success is to develop strategic content 'clusters' around a central topic.
 The heart of this topic is a comprehensive resource page, called a 'pillar page', that covers a topic in-depth and links to high-quality content (blogs) on supporting subtopics.
 This will help improve your SEO and position you as a thought leader in your industry.

 Infographics